usnistgov/OSCAL/decisions/0007-implementation-agnostic-tests.md

 ## Consequences

-Writing specification tests for profile resolution will require significant resources, but will make profile resolution more approachable for implementors and will make changes to the specification more maintainable.
+Writing specification tests for profile resolution will require significant resources, but will make profile resolution more approachable for implementers and will make changes to the specification more maintainable.

 Due to the "requirement based" approach of the specification test suite, new tests can be added gradually.
 Test coverage can be determined by determining which requirements do not have tests.